cuhksz-nlp/SANER/README.md

 For Chinese NER, we also use two types of word embeddings, namely Tencent Embedding and ZEN.
 Among them, Tencent Embedding can be downloaded from [here](https://ai.tencent.com/ailab/nlp/zh/embedding.html), ZEN can be downloaded from [here](https://github.com/sinovation/ZEN)

+Also, you can download gigaword embeddings from [here](https://github.com/jiesutd/LatticeLSTM)

 All pretrained embeddings should be placed in `./data/`

 After downloading `Tencent Embedding`, you need to extract the unigrams according to `python data_process.py --file_path=${PATH_TO_TENCENT_EMBEDDING}$`